Sarahs Epic Journey

 Thank you for your support!

-Hi everyone, my name is Sarah Partos and I'm currently going through treatment for Mantle cell lymphoma.
+My name is Sarah and I'm currently going through treatment for Stage IV Mantle cell lymphoma.
 As a Massage Therapist and the Assistant Director of the San Francisco School of Massage, I'm fortunate to have a job I love that allows me to help others.
 Now I'm the one asking for help.

 In my life I've had the opportunity to travel all over the world, but fighting cancer is the most epic journey I've faced yet.
 My journey started with the discovery of a very enlarged spleen.
-I wasn't the one who discovered it, but I should have realized something was going on when my belly got noticeably bigger.
-It happened months before I went to a doctor.
-I assumed it was middle age catching up with me in the form of a fat stomach.
+I should have realized something was going on when my belly got bigger, but I assumed it was middle age catching up with me in the form of a fat stomach.
 Around the same time, I started feeling a little short of breath going up the stairs.
 Looking back now these symptoms seem like big red flags, but when you're in your late 40s, getting fatter and shorter of breath is usually just a symptom that it's time to hit the gym!

 I also had loads of swollen lymph nodes, and the doctor explained these symptoms were glaring signs of a very unhappy immune system.
-The next step was to test for major infections.
-I had my hopes pinned on Mono, because it was the least scary choice on their list, but everything came back negative.
-Although it was great to know I was infection free, this left cancer as the most likely cause.
-A series of blood tests, scans and biopsies followed, confirming my diagnosis.
+A series of blood tests, scans and biopsies followed, confirming my diagnosis of cancer.

 Shortly after being diagnosed, and before I even had the opportunity to meet with my Oncologist, I found myself in extreme abdominal pain.
-An emergency room scan showed my giant spleen had taken over the whole left side of my abdomen, from hip to diaphragm and then some.
-It was so big that a section at the top had infarcted, and wasn't getting any blood flow.
-I was admitted to the hospital and found myself getting chemotherapy 2 days later.
-That first round of chemotherapy, which began in the hospital, was the start of 6 rounds which I finished last month.
+An emergency room scan showed my spleen had gotten so big it was taking over the whole left side of my abdomen, from hip to diaphragm and then some.
+It had become a giant, monster spleen!
+Part of it wasn't getting any blood flow, so I was admitted to the hospital and found myself starting chemotherapy 2 days later.
+That first round of chemotherapy, which began in the hospital, was the start of 6 rounds which I finished in May of this year.

-To assist with my cancer journey, my awesome friend Monica Price is making her own epic journey to help raise money for treatment.
-She's a crazy Ironman Triathlete who's planning to complete a 620-mile round trip run and cycle from San Francisco to Reno, and back.
-Monica lives in Hawaii, so if COVID-19 prevents her from traveling to California she'll complete an equivalent event on the Big Island.
+To assist with my cancer journey, and help raise money for treatment, my awesome friend and fellow UNR alumni Monica Price is making her own epic journey.
+She's a crazy Ironman Triathlete who's planning to complete a 620-mile round trip run and cycle.
+I'd like to invite you to join my epic journey too!

-Please join my journey by taking part in the race, buying a shirt or sharing this link!
+Please join my journey by taking part in the race, buying a shirt or sharing this link for my campaign on your social media!

 Any money that isn't used for transplant expenses will be donated to the worthwhile non-profits Leukemia & Lymphoma Society, Fuck Cancer and Epic Journey.